kostasthanos/Hand-Detection-and-Finger-Counting/README.md

   <img width="200" height="165" src="Images/5.Contour_Poly/image5.jpg">
 </p>

-By using the command
+The result of the command
 ```python
 defects = cv2.convexityDefects(contour_poly, hull)
 ```
-we getting an array where each row contains the values:
+is array where each row contains the values:
 1. start point
 2. end point
 3. farthest point
 4. approximate distance to farthest point

-Then we can find these points plus the mid points on each frame as below
+Then find these points plus the mid points on each frame as below

 ```python
 for i in range(defects.shape[0]): # Len of arrays